CornellCustomDev/CD-LaravelStarterKit/src/CUAuth/README.md

 log them in or create as user as needed.

 > [AuthorizeUser](./Listeners/AuthorizeUser.php) is provided as a starting point for handling the CUAuthenticated event.
 > It is simplistic and should be replaced with a site-specific implementation in the site code base.
+It demonstrates retrieving user data from [ShibIdentity](./DataObjects/ShibIdentity.php) and creating a user if they do not exist.

 If the REMOTE_USER server variable is not set or if the CUAuthenticated event handling does not result in a user being logged in, the middleware will return an HTTP_FORBIDDEN response.